leuas/Vrdndi/docs/USAGE.md

 cd vrdndi/src/web
 python website_frontend.py
 ```

+And the feedback you gave in the website would save to ``feedback`` table in database.

 >**Note**: You should run the inference to get the feed in the database before running the website.